Effective on: August 10, 2021.

 How to Submit a Request to Know or a Request to Delete or an Opt-Out Request

-To request this information, please submit a verifiable consumer request to us by one of the following methods:
+To make a request, please submit your request to us by one of the following methods:

 - Calling us on our toll-free number at 844-916-1331